Child Custody And Military Temporary Duty, Mobilization And Deployment

-At Law Office of David P Schwarz we have handled many Military cases where the party has been relocated by the military and not by their own choice in Orange County family law Court.
-Please contact our law office at 949 735 9266 or via the web.
-We can also be reached by email at email@example.com.
+At the Law Office of David P. Schwarz, we have handled many military cases where the party has been relocated by the military and not by their own choice in Orange County family law Court.
+Please contact our law office at 949-296-4119 or reach us online.

 A child custody lawyer will argue that a party’s absence, relocation, or failure to comply with custody and visitation orders shall not be a reason by the other party to go to court and seek a modification of a custody or visitation order.
 The Military serviceperson cannot be penalized for being absent on a visit if the were deployed for combat or military duty.